My other posts

 One of the main problems that Azure B2C has is that it has 2 main ways of using it:

 1. User flows: you configure everything through the Azure Portal.
 It is quite limited in configuration options when compared to custom policies.
-It also doesn't support (as of the time of writing this) Azure Active Directory sign in.
+It also doesn't support (as of the time of writing this) Entra ID sign in.

 2. Custom policies: you configure everything through a set of XML policies.
 It is incredibly customizable, but the development is quite painful and time-consuming.

 This post will try to accomplish two objectives.
-On one hand, show you how to set up Azure Active Directory sign in, and on the other hand provide tips for creating custom policies, to improve the development experience.
+On one hand, show you how to set up Entra ID sign in, and on the other hand provide tips for creating custom policies, to improve the development experience.

 As an added extra, the policy provided as a sample splits the sign up flow into two steps: email verification and rest of the sign up properties.